Skip navigation

 Referral to Complaints Director

-(2) The competence committee must make a referral to the complaints director if, on the basis of information obtained from a practice visit, it is of the opinion that
+(2) The competence committee must make a referral to the complaints director if, on the basis of information obtained from a continuing competence program, it is of the opinion that

 (a) the regulated member displays a lack of competence in the provision of professional services that has not been remedied by participating in the continuing competence program,